Please call (706) 278-0217 to schedule a tour and for rental information.

 The Hamilton House has served many functions throughout the years.
 During the winter of 1863-64, General Joseph H. Lewis, commander of the Kentucky Orphan Brigade, made camp with his men next to the spring on the property while Rachael was away in Middle Georgia.
 Rachael passed away in June of 1876.
 In 1884, the home was sold to Crown Cotton Mill and served as the superintendent’s headquarters.
 The Frank and Maud Hamilton family- no relations to the original Hamiltons- occupied the home from 1904 until 1983.

 The Whitfield-Murray Historical Society purchased the house in 1997 and placed it on the National Register of Historic Places.
 WMHS converted the house into a museum containing displays related to the textile industry, famous Daltonians, and much more!
-The Hamilton House is open for tours every Friday from 10 A.M. to 4 P.M. and is also available for event rentals.
+The Hamilton House is open for tours every Friday from 10 A.M. to 4 P.M. by calling or stopping by the Archives first, and is also available for event rentals.